Blog

 Yes!
 Students who have ADHD can get good grades and achieve their goals.
 Even if you've been diagnosed with ADHD, you can be a great student with great grades. — I'd say I'm living proof that a learning difference is no barrier to success.

-If you find yourself struggling in school or start to notice that you can't focus or have trouble with time management, consider looking into ADHD coaching and review the helpful tips below that will help you get back on track.
+The first recommendation for students with ADHD looking to improve their academic performance are medications, but not everyone has to take this route to earn better grades.
+If you find yourself struggling in school or start to notice that you can't focus or have trouble with time management, consider looking into executive function coaching or ADHD coaching and review the helpful tips below that detail how to study with ADHD without medication use.

 1. Use a calendar tool like Google Calendar to manage your time and stay on track.